-Areola Reduction can be a component of gynecomastia reduction surgery.
+Areola reduction can be a component of gynecomastia reduction surgery.
 In cases where the areola is enlarged, reduction can provide a more masculine appearance.
-The male areolae are smaller, lower, more lateral and more oval than the female areolae.
+The male areolae are smaller, lower, more lateral, and more oval than the female areolae.
 Careful attention to detail is required for optimal results.
 The periareolar incision used for the areola reduction can also provide access for removal of the enlarged male breast tissue.
 By removing the excess tissue, the areola is flattened.

-Areola Reduction Recovery is usually quick and uneventful.
-The surgical site is covered with Steri-Strips and these should remain in place until the doctor removes them.
-Bleeding should be minimal; however, gauze is placed into your bra just in case.
-Medication for pain is often prescribed, but over-the-counter medications like acetaminophen (Tylenol), ice and elevation are often enough.
-Acetaminophen should be taken instead of, rather than with, prescription pain medicines, because most prescription pain meds already have acetaminophen in them.
-Showering is usually permitted 24 hours after the procedure, but the incisions should not be submerged until Dr. Mele tells you that your Areola Reduction is sufficiently healed.
-You will be seen in the office for routine follow-up visits, and additional treatments and instructions about scar minimization will be updated as needed, as you heal.
+Areola reduction recovery is usually quick and uneventful.
+The surgical site is covered with Steri-Strips™ and these should remain in place until the doctor removes them.
+Bleeding should be minimal; however, gauze is placed into the bra just in case.
+Medication for pain is often prescribed, but over-the-counter medications like acetaminophen (Tylenol®), ice, and elevation are often enough.
+Acetaminophen should be taken instead of, rather than with, prescription pain medicines, because most prescription pain meds already contain acetaminophen.
+Showering is usually permitted 24 hours after the procedure, but the incisions should not be submerged until Dr. Mele tells you that your areola reduction is sufficiently healed.
+You will be seen in the office for routine follow-up visits, and additional treatments and instructions about scar minimization will be updated, as needed, during the healing process.

 Schedule an Areola Reduction Consultation